Mileage vs. Actual Expenses: Which Method Is Best for Me?

 Mileage vs Actual Expenses | A typical driver using actual car expenses

 Turns out, the actual car expense method would give you a far greater deduction.
-If you use the standard mileage method, you could have written off $2,725.
-But if you deducted your actual car expenses, that number goes all the way up to $3,380.
+If you use the standard mileage method, you could write off $2,725.
+But if you deduct your actual car expenses, that number goes all the way up to $3,380.

 That's an extra $655 in tax write-offs from your car.
 Assuming you were taxed at a 30% effective tax rate, that would translate into an extra $200 in your pocket at tax time.